Reducing your risk of developing a blood clot

 Pulmonary embolism

-A pulmonary embolism is serious.
-If a blood clot gets stuck in your lungs it can cause problems with your heart and breathing.
-Learn the symptoms.
+A pulmonary embolism (PE) is a blood clot in your lungs.
+It can cause heart and breathing problems.
+Read about the symptoms and treatments for PE.

 Read more